Kiyotaka86/compression_text_classification/README.md

 ## Conclusion
 While compression method is not directly applicable to text retrieval with current form, this could be used in different ways like PCA.
 Since queries and documents contain significantly different amounts of information, traditional retrieval methods still alters.
 Where compression method is useful may not be direct information retrieval field, but the compression similarity measure can be leveraged in somewhere middle of retrieval processes because the amount of data that our world generates has been increasing exponentially.
 Even though there are challenges remain in terms of NCD's performance and computational demands, this method's future in text classification looks promising.
-The compression-classfication process should be optimized for threading or other parallel computation methods.
+The compression-classification process should be optimized for threading or other parallel computation methods.
 There should be continuous research and development to unlock its potential.
 By contributing to npc-gzip library and exploring innovative applications, we may be able to find the way for a future where NCD's efficient compression empowers text classification tasks across diverse domains.

 ## Contributor
 - K Kokubun(UID: kokubun3)